Ginger and Garlic: Winter Miracle Foods

 According to Ayurveda, the heart center is a vitally important crossroads in the body—on both physical and energetic levels.
 If you’re unaware of how utterly essential and broadly influential the heart center is, please consider reading: Vibrant Heart: An Ayurvedic Guide to Heart Health.

-As I said earlier, it’s my impression that the winter season invites a kind of heart-level connection—with ourselves and with others—that’s simply harder to access at other times of year.
+As I said earlier, I find that the winter season invites a kind of heart-level connection—with ourselves and with others—that’s simply harder to access at other times of year.
 At this point, we shouldn’t be surprised, but guess what?
-Both garlic and ginger are highly beneficial for heart health as well.
-So, whether your physical heart could use a little boost, or you are trying to bolster your overall resilience by tending to your heart center, garlic and ginger can help.
+Both garlic and ginger are highly beneficial for heart health.

 Ways to Welcome More Garlic and Ginger

 Are you beginning to see why I called them winter miracle foods?
-All I can say is, I hope my enthusiasm is contagious.
+I hope my enthusiasm is contagious!
 But let’s get practical.
 How can you incorporate more garlic and ginger into your life this winter?

-Obviously, the easiest and most straightforward way to add more of these miracle foods is to cook with them!
-Experiment with adding their tasty flavor profiles to your favorite stir-fry, or spice up most any soup, stew, or casserole.
-In addition, you may enjoy playing with some of the below preparations:
+Obviously, the easiest and most straightforward way to add more of these miracle foods is to cook with them.
+They are incredibly versatile, so experiment with adding their tasty flavor profiles to your favorite stir-fry, or spice up any soup, stew, or casserole.

 Super Immune Garlic Drops